Rh incompatibility can result in destruction of the fetus’s red blood cells, sometimes causing anemia that can be severe.

-At the first visit to a doctor during a pregnancy, women are screened to determine whether they have Rh-positive or Rh-negative blood.
-If they have Rh-negative blood, their blood is checked for Rh antibodies.
+At the first visit to a doctor during a pregnancy, all women are screened to determine what their blood type is, whether they have Rh-positive or Rh-negative blood, and whether they have Rh antibodies or other antibodies to red blood cells.

-Doctors usually assess the risk that women will become sensitized to Rh factor as follows:
+Doctors usually assess the risk of women with Rh-negative blood becoming sensitized to Rh factor and producing Rh antibodies as follows:

 If the father is known and is available for testing, his blood type is determined.